lsmithTACC/taccster26/README.md

-# taccster26
-Course material for TACCSTER 2026 tutorial: Surrogate Modeling with Scientific Simulation Data
+# Surrogate Modeling with Scientific Simulation Data
+Course material includes:
+- Presentation slides, covering resources for surrogate modeling at TACC + an introduction to compartment models in epidemiology
+- Jupyter notebook, demonstrating a worked example of surrogate modeling in the context of epidemiology